Skip to main content

 • flattened vesicles

-• less pronounced active zone
+• a less pronounced active zone

-• rather narrow synaptic cleft
+• a relatively narrow synaptic cleft

-Asymmetric synapse (type I synapse)3
+Asymmetric synapse (Type I synapse)8

 • mostly glutamatergic